formal-land/coq-of-rust/docs/BUILD.md

    3. Now you can `make` your project in WSL(not Windows) or customize your experience with other features of `CoqOfRust`

-### Known Issues:
+### Known Issues

-WSL has a different format from `Windows`.
-Since we run Coq on `WSL` only, the files being generated should be in WSL's file format.
-We usually put the project on Windows, `make` it in WSL, to generate Coq files of `WSL`'s file format.
+WSL has a different format from Windows.
+Since we run Coq on WSL only, the files being generated should be in WSL's file format.
+We usually put the project on Windows, `make` it in WSL, to generate Coq files of WSL's file format.
 The format differences here usually lead to significantly longer `make` time for WSL than other systems.

 As an alternative, you might copy the project under WSL's `/mnt` and